gvwilson/thirdbit/src/fiction/iffy/index.md

 She thought they would head toward the road, but instead they angled away from, cross-country straight toward the looming bulk of the distant massif.
-Iffy wondered why Benício wasn't worried about being spotted by drones, but if he wasn't going to volunteer the information, she wasn't going to ask.
+Iffy wondered why Ignacio wasn't worried about being spotted by drones, but if he wasn't going to volunteer the information, she wasn't going to ask.
 Besides,